kevinfalting/kevinfalting.github.io/fail-safely.md

 }
 ```

-That example is a little more difficult to see it's usefulness but I wanted to include it for the ability to compare the examples that all use the same set of values.
 Here's a more realistic example of explicitly failing open.
 Say I have a process running and it's listening for signals.
-If we recieve an unrecognized signal, it should just be ignored.
+If it recieves an unrecognized signal, it should just be ignored.

 ```go
 switch cmd {